isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 Use `PROC TTEST` function from `STAT` module.

 ### Package Requirements (SAS)
-`PROC TTEST` is dependent on SAS software
+`PROC TTEST` is dependent on SAS software.

 ### Inputs (SAS)
 - **Required**: